Here is my lab @ ULB — the Consciousness, Cognition & Computation Group.

 Download Windows application

-This application, built with the excellent Processing, is a demonstration of "Interactive Activation and Competition" neural networks, as first described by J.L.
+This application, built with the excellent Processing and featured on visual complexity.com, is a demonstration of "Interactive Activation and Competition" neural networks, as first described by J.L.
 McClelland in the following paper:

 McClelland, J.L.
 (1981).
 Retrieving general and specific information from stored knowledge of specifics.
 Proceedings of the Third Annual Meeting of the Cognitive Science Society, 170-172.